-Just a few days ago we launched our crowdfunding campaign with the main goal to fight overtourism.
-It’s the same motivation we’ve had since our humble beginnings in 2008, long before the word was first invented and used in 2016 to describe a novel problem the developed world is now facing.
-The Collins dictionary, the first dictionary to have included this word in its pages to date, though still unofficially, defines it as “The phenomenon of a popular destination or sight becoming overrun with tourists in an unsustainable way.”
+The Collins dictionary, the first dictionary to have included the word overtourism in its pages to date, though still unofficially, defines it as “The phenomenon of a popular destination or sight becoming overrun with tourists in an unsustainable way.”
 It is also now shortlisted by the Oxford dictionary as the word of the year 2018.
 So how unsustainable is unsustainable?
 How serious is this issue?
-Let’s have a look at the data.
+What can we do about it?
+Let’s first have a look at the data.

 20 years ago, international tourist arrivals amounted to 605 million, or 10.1% of world population — at the time just a couple of millions short of 6 billion.